-The pension audits and enforcement of both the DOL and the IRS ensure that the terms and conditions of your retirement and pension audit plans adhere to the highest legal and ethical standards.
-This is why you need skilled third-party pension auditors like top NYC accountant, Miller & Company.
-Whether you’re located in Manhattan, the surrounding New York City metropolitan area or beyond, consider the benefits of a pension audit.
+The pension audits and enforcement of both the DOL and the IRS ensure that the terms and conditions of your retirement, pension accounting and audit plans adhere to the highest legal and ethical standards.
+This is why you need skilled third-party pension auditors like top accountant NYC, Miller & Company and accurate accounting for pensions.
+Whether you’re located in Manhattan, the surrounding New York City metropolitan area or beyond, consider the benefits of a pension accounting and audit.

 The CPA-auditors at Miller & Company with office locations in NYC and Queens provide periodic or annual pension audits for your retirement and pension plans.
-They verify that your company is up-to-date on all the proper internal controls.
+Pension accountant Paul Miller can verify that your company is up-to-date on all the proper internal controls.
 They ensure that you’re adhering to the strict, ethical guidelines of the EBSA enforcement manual.
 Through a pension audit, you gain the peace of mind you need to stick to doing what you do best —working to increase your profits and your company’s success.

 There are two forms of occupational pension audits plan:

-The auditors and accountants in NYC at Miller & Company ensure that the records of both types of pension accounts match the information from your payroll records and the scheme’s advisors.
-For Defined Contribution Schemes, the auditors verify that your company has paid the agreed upon contribution amounts within the set timeframe.
-For Defined Benefit Schemes, the auditors test and verify that your company is paying contribution amounts that were set by the actuary of the scheme.
+The auditors and pension accountants in NYC at Miller & Company ensure that the records of both types of pension accounts match the information from your payroll records and the scheme’s pension accountants and advisors.
+For Defined Contribution Schemes, the auditors verify accounting for pensions and that your company has paid the agreed upon contribution amounts within the set timeframe.
+For Defined Benefit Schemes, the pension auditors test and verify that your company is paying contribution amounts that were set by the actuary of the scheme.

 If an EBSA pension audit uncovers an issue, the DOL and the IRS can get involved.
 These government agencies enforce one of several correctional programs geared to help get your plan back on track:

-Of course, it’s best if problems within your pension or retirement plans are caught sooner.
-That’s one of the best reasons the expense of a pension audit by an independent auditor — one who has your interests in mind — makes financial sense.
-Self-examination through a third-party pension audit provides protection from government correctional programs in the event of an IRS or DOL audit.
+Of course, it’s best if problems within your pension accounting or retirement plans are caught sooner.
+That’s one of the best reasons the expense of a pension audit by an independent pension accountant or auditor — one who has your interests in mind — makes financial sense.
+Self-examination of your accounting for pensions through a third-party pension audit provides protection from government correctional programs in the event of an IRS or DOL pension audit.

-After you hire the NYC auditors at Miller & Company, your company has to open its doors and its books for the pension audit.
+After you hire the NYC pension auditors at Miller & Company to do an accounting for pensions, your company has to open its doors and its books for the pension accounting and audit.
 Because a DOL audit verifies that your plan expenses are correct, that’s what your third-party auditors also have to ensure.
 You have to deliver:

-Typically, the Miller & Company auditors spend two to three days on-site at the pension scheme or company offices.
-During the audit, they cross-reference transaction samples with employee receipts and other related documents.
+Typically, the Miller & Company auditors do an accounting for pensions and spend two to three days on-site at the pension scheme or company offices.
+During the pension accounting and audit process, they cross-reference transaction samples with employee receipts and other related documents.
 The auditors have to verify that the accounts are properly and accurately prepared.
-They check that contribution payments have been made in a timely manner and that the details conform to the schedule of contributions that the plan’s participants have agreed on.
+They check pension accounting if contribution payments have been made in a timely manner and that the details conform to the schedule of contributions that the plan’s participants have agreed on.

-At the conclusion of your pension audit, the thorough auditors at Miller & Company typically prepare two reports:
+At the conclusion of your pension audit, the thorough auditors and pension accountants at Miller & Company typically prepare two reports:

 Your pension scheme’s trustees must sign the audit — as well as the financial statements — within seven months of the scheme’s year end.
-The signed report and financial statements don’t have to be filed with any governing agencies, but they must be on-hand in case a regulator or a member of the pension asks for a copy.
+The signed accounting for pensions report and financial statements don’t have to be filed with any governing agencies, but they must be on-hand in case a regulator or a member of the pension asks for a copy of pension accounting.

 Do you have questions about services we offer including Pension Audits in NYC and Long Island?
 Would you like to receive a personal Pension Audits consultation customized to your specific needs?
-To schedule an appointment with a nationally recognized, top NYC accountant, Paul Miller of Miller & Company LLP firm, please contact our Long Island or NYC tax accountants for a FREE CPA consultation.
+To schedule an appointment with a nationally recognized, top accountant NYC, Paul Miller of Miller & Company LLP firm, please contact our Long Island or NYC tax accountants for a FREE pension accounting consultation.

 |Queens CPA Firm